awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-ps.md

      For *user\-name*, specify the IAM user who assigns tasks to maintenance windows\.
 For *policy\-name*, specify the name you want to use to identify the policy, such as **my\-iam\-passrole\-policy**\.
 For *path\-to\-document*, specify the path to the file you saved in step 1\.
 For example: `C:\temp\passrole-policy.json`
 **Note**
 If you plan to register tasks for maintenance windows using the AWS Systems Manager console, you must also assign the `AmazonSSMFullAccess` policy to your user account\.
-Run the following command to assign this policy to your account:
+Run the following command to assign this policy to your account\.

      ```
      Register-IAMUserPolicy `